Consumer rights, including product safety

 Bearing in mind that one of the substantial rights of consumers is, inter alia, the right to health and safety, effective market surveillance by the authorities is essential to enable unsafe products to be detected and to take the appropriate action against them.

-How is an unsafe product identified?
+How is a dangerous product identified?

 - By information obtained from market surveillance by the competent authorities.